 Nugget ice (also known as cubelet ice or Sonic ice after the popular drive-in restaurant chain) is prized for its chewable texture, which makes it easy on teeth and melts faster than standard square ice cubes.
 Nugget ice comes in many sizes, but all are small enough that they minimize the chance of choking.
 Finally, nugget ice is moldable, allowing it to form fit around small, rigid areas.

-Flake ice is also a popular choice, especially with physical therapy clinics, because like nugget ice, it’s moldable and easy to chew.
+Flake ice machines are also a popular choice, especially with physical therapy clinics, because like nugget ice, it’s moldable and easy to chew.
 Flake ice is primarily used for seafood and salad displays, but it also quite effective in healthcare settings as well.

 Let go into the reasons hospital ice is so vital to healthcare industries.